Water Saver Technologies is an Eco-Friendly Company Water Saving Products and Green Building Products A Gray Water System for Recycling Sink Water

 3. What amount of fresh water and savings can I expect by using the AQUS® system?

 A. The average two person bathroom uses 9-12 gallons of fresh water per day for normal lavatory sink activities (ex. tooth brushing, shaving, makeup application and removal, medicine, etc.).
-Savings can be calculated by combing the rates charged on your water bill for fresh and wastewater times your estimated gallons of usage.
+Savings can be calculated by combining the rates charged on your water bill for fresh and wastewater times your estimated gallons of usage.

 4. Who Should Install the System?